 Confidential Virtual Addiction Treatment for Healthcare Workers

-This project will provide healthcare workers with access to confidential virtual care and evidence-based treatment options for substance use
+Providing healthcare workers with access to confidential virtual care and evidence-based treatment options for substance use

-Project Budget*- $1.2M
+Project Budget*- $1.0M

-Partner Co-investment - $0.4M
+Partner Co-investment - $0.2M

 Supercluster Co-investment - $0.8M

 The project is led by ALAViDA in collaboration with Fraser Health Authority, the BC Nurses Union, the Hospital Employees’ Union, the Health Sciences Association of BC, the BC Government and Service Employees’ Union, the University of British Columbia, Simon Fraser University, Benefits By Design, Pacific Blue Cross, and the Healthcare Benefit Trust.
-Each project participant is committed to supporting health care workers during these extraordinarily challenging times.